shrh18/MOS-Phase-2/README.md

 # MOS-Phase-2
 Multiprogramming Operating System Project, Phase-2

+This project is the extension of OS Phase1.
+In phase 1, OS could perform only read, write operation and some simple execution of commands.
+In phase 2, it can detect errors and print error in the output file.
+Types of error detected by the OS are :

+    1.Operation code error

+    2.Line limit exceeded

+    3.Operand error

+    4.Invalid page fault

+    5.Out of Data Error

+At the end of execution, output is stored in output.txt file.

 --ASSUMPTIONS:
- Jobs may have program errors
+* Jobs may have program errors
- PI interrupt for program errors introduced
+* PI interrupt for program errors introduced
- No physical separation between jobs
+* No physical separation between jobs
- Job outputs separated in output file by 2 blank lines  Paging introduced, page table stored in real memory  Program pages allocated one of 30 memory block using random number generator  Load and run one program at a time
+* Job outputs separated in output file by 2 blank lines
+* Paging introduced, page table stored in real memory
+* Program pages allocated one of 30 memory block using random number generator
+* Load and run one program at a time
- Time limit, line limit, out-of-data errors introduced  TI interrupt for time-out error introduced
+* Time limit, line limit, out-of-data errors introduced
+* TI interrupt for time-out error introduced
- 2-line messages printed at termination
+* 2-line messages printed at termination

 --NOTATION
 M: memory